The Business Administration profession helps people to collaborate and improves the efficiency of the Civil Service.

 - NVQ Diploma in Business and Administration

-Learning will take place on the job and in various locations across the UK.
+Learning will take place on the job, in various locations across the UK.

 Where you’ll work

-In 2017, the business apprenticeship scheme will be running in the following locations:
+In 2018, the Business Fast Track Apprenticeship roles will be available in the following locations:

 - East Kilbride